JvanKatwijk/transmitting-tests/README.md

 it is not able to handle higher incoming samplerates.

 -------------------------------------------------------------------------
-* iq-server for the hackrf
+* iq-servers for the hackrf
 -------------------------------------------------------------------------

-The iq-server for the hackrf shows a widget.
+The hackrf-transmitter for the hackrf shows a widget.
 The samplerate and ip port for the incoming IQ samples are to be specified in the command line.
 The frequency can be selected on the widget, the widget will show the spectrum of the incoming I/Q signals.